isc-projects/stork/doc/man/stork-agent.8.rst

 Description
 ~~~~~~~~~~~

-The ``stork-agent`` is a small tool that is being run on the systems
+The ``stork-agent`` is a small tool that operates on systems
 that are running BIND 9 and Kea services.
-Stork server connects to
+The Stork server connects to
-the Stork Agent and uses it to monitor services remotely.
+the Stork agent and uses it to monitor services remotely.

 Arguments
 ~~~~~~~~~

-Stork does not use explicit configuration file.
-Instead, its behavior can be controlled with command line switches and/or variables.
-The Stork Agent takes the following command line switches.
+Stork does not use an explicit configuration file.
+Instead, its behavior can be controlled with command-line switches and/or variables.
+The Stork agent takes the following command-line switches.
 Equivalent environment variables are listed in square brackets, where applicable.

 ``--listen-stork-only``
-   listen for commands from the Stork Server only, but not for Prometheus requests.
+   listen for commands from the Stork server only, but not for Prometheus requests.
    [$STORK_AGENT_LISTEN_STORK_ONLY]

 ``--listen-prometheus-only``
-   listen for Prometheus requests only, but not for commands from the Stork Server.
+   listen for Prometheus requests only, but not for commands from the Stork server.
    [$STORK_AGENT_LISTEN_PROMETHEUS_ONLY]

 ``-v`` or ``--version``
    show software version.

-Stork Server flags:
+``Stork Server`` flags:

 ``--host=``
-   the IP or hostname to listen on for incoming Stork server connection. [$STORK_AGENT_ADDRESS]
+   the IP or hostname to listen on for incoming Stork server connections. [$STORK_AGENT_ADDRESS]

 ``--port=``
-   the TCP port to listen on for incoming Stork server connection. (default: 8080) [$STORK_AGENT_PORT]
+   the TCP port to listen on for incoming Stork server connections. (default: 8080) [$STORK_AGENT_PORT]

-Prometheus Kea Exporter flags:
+``Prometheus Kea Exporter`` flags:

 ``--prometheus-kea-exporter-host=``
-   the IP or hostname to listen on for incoming Prometheus connection (default: 0.0.0.0) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_ADDRESS]
+   the IP or hostname to listen on for incoming Prometheus connections. (default: 0.0.0.0) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_ADDRESS]

 ``--prometheus-kea-exporter-port=``
-   the port to listen on for incoming Prometheus connection (default: 9547) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_PORT]
+   the port to listen on for incoming Prometheus connections. (default: 9547) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_PORT]

 ``--prometheus-kea-exporter-interval=``
-   specifies how often the agent collects stats from Kea, in seconds (default: 10) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_INTERVAL]
+   how often the agent collects stats from Kea, in seconds. (default: 10) [$STORK_AGENT_PROMETHEUS_KEA_EXPORTER_INTERVAL]

-Prometheus BIND 9 Exporter flags:
+``Prometheus BIND 9 Exporter`` flags:

 ``--prometheus-bind9-exporter-host=``
-   the IP or hostname to listen on for incoming Prometheus connection (default: 0.0.0.0) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_ADDRESS]
+   the IP or hostname to listen on for incoming Prometheus connections. (default: 0.0.0.0) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_ADDRESS]

 ``--prometheus-bind9-exporter-port=``
-   the port to listen on for incoming Prometheus connection (default: 9119) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_PORT]
+   the port to listen on for incoming Prometheus connections. (default: 9119) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_PORT]

 ``--prometheus-bind9-exporter-interval=``
-   specifies how often the agent collects stats from BIND 9, in seconds (default: 10) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL]
+   how often the agent collects stats from BIND 9, in seconds. (default: 10) [$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL]

 ``-h`` or ``--help``
-   displays list of available parameters.
+   the list of available parameters.

 Mailing Lists and Support